guidobouman/thesis/Documents/Thesis/Thesis.markdown

 To allow us to create a new future vision in which we answer that question, we need a solid understanding of the current communication chain.

-## Communication chain overview
+## Communication chain
-The following is our take on the overview of the communication chain between a user and a resource.

 ![Communication chain overview](communication%20chain%20overview-03.png)
+*Figure 1.* Overview of the communication chain according to us.

+We view the communication chain as a chain of 4 steps, or layers, allowing a user to interact with information in an easy and quick way.

 ### End user
-This is you, the internet user while browsing the web.
-Using your hands to control a mouse or other input device.
-Navigating through pages on the screen which your eyes in turn read.
+This is you, the user that's trying to interact with a resource.
+Using your body to control a mouse or any other input device.
+Navigating through information on the interface which your senses in turn interpret.
+For example your voice controlling a phone, which gives audio feedback that your ears in turn interpret.
+Or another example, your fingers controlling a touchscreen which presents information on the screen that your eyes can read.

 ### Interface
-The interface is the gate or a proxy between the end-user and the data.
-The processing layer prepares the data, and the interface tries to present this information as seamless as possible.
+The interface is the gate or proxy between the end-user and the data.
+The processing layer prepares the data, and the interface tries to present this information to the user as seamless as possible.
 It receives information from the processing (or storage, more on that later) layer which the user requested.
 Then tries to render the information as intended and presents this to the user, ready for the user to be interpreted.

-### Server
+### Processing
-The server simple serves the resource, making it accessible (for the people allowed to see it).
-It processes the request from the interface and returns a usable form of the resource to the interface.
+The processing layer serves the resource, making it accessible to the public.
+It processes the request from the interface, retrieves the data from the resource, and usually returns a usable form of the resource back to the interface.
+It often takes care of the shielding of the resource as well.
+Only granting the right users access to it.

 ### Resource
-The resource is the data the user is requesting .
-Whether it be data from a database or self provided data processed by a special algorithm.
+The resource is the data the user is requesting.
+It can be stored through the use of a database or any other form of storage, processed by a special algorithm or not.
+The data can be stored, retrieved, manipulated or removed.

 ## Optimisations
 Now that we know about the current communication chain, what do we think could be improved, and why?